2026 - Public Safety: Renewal Program

 SSIP treatment facilities projects include the Bayside Biosolids (Digester) Project in southeast San Francisco; improvements to the combined sewer transport storage and near shore combined sewer discharge structures; and improvements to the liquid treatment at the Southeast Water Pollution Control Plant, the North Point Wet Weather Facility, the North Shore Pump Station and associated outfalls; and improvements to the Oceanside Water Pollution Control Plant, Westside Pump Station, and Westside Force Main.

-The cost of SFPUC Wastewater’s SSIP Treatment Facilities is approximately $1.7 billion through FY2033 for all capital projects (SSIP and non-SSIP).
+The cost of SFPUC Wastewater’s SSIP Treatment Facilities is approximately $2.7 billion through FY2035 for all capital projects (SSIP and non-SSIP).

 This program includes an alternative for redundancy for the existing 66-inch Channel Force Main, hydraulic improvements to sewers and pump stations, and improvements to grey and green stormwater management infrastructure.
 This program also replaces existing sewers to increase hydraulic capacity, transportation/storage and combined sewer discharge structures, pump stations, and force mains.

-The cost of SFPUC Wastewater’s SSIP Sewer/Collection System Program is approximately $279.6 billion through FY2033.
+The cost of SFPUC Wastewater’s SSIP Sewer/Collection System Program is approximately $198.0 billion through FY2035.

 SFPUC Wastewater - SSIP Storm Management/Flood Control